sandwwraith/KEEP/proposals/extensions/serialization.md

 5. Implementation property `$serializer.descriptor` which holds metadata about class.
 2. Method `T.Companion.serializer()` which returns `$serializer`.
 If `T` has type arguments (`T = T<T0, T1...>`) then this method will have arguments `Serializer<T0>, Serializer<T1>, ...`.
 If companion is not declared on class, its default body also will be generated.
 3. Implementation method `$serializer.serialize(Encoder, T)` which feeds T into Encoder by making consequent calls to `beginStructure`, `encodeXxxElement` several times, `endStructure`.
-4. Implementation method `$serializer.deserialize(Decoder): T` which collects variables from Decoder by making calls to `beginStructure`, `decodeElementIndex`, `decodeXxxElement` with correct index until end of input, `endStructure`.
-Then it validates that all primitives were read and constructs T from collected primitives.
+4. Implementation method `$serializer.deserialize(Decoder, T?): T` which collects variables from Decoder by making calls to `beginStructure`, `decodeElementIndex`, `decodeXxxElement` with correct index until end of input, `endStructure`.
+Then it validates that either all primitives were read or oldValue presents to get them from there, and constructs T from collected primitives.

 In case of external serialization, expressed by `@ExternalSerializer(forClass=...)` only last three items are done.
 In `deserialize`, plugin calls primary constructor of class and then all available property setters.